sumanj/frankencert/README.md

 Sarfraz Khurshid, and Vitaly Shmatikov.

-###Why is FrankenCert useful?
+###Why is frankencert generator useful?
-FrankenCert is essentially a smart fuzzer for SSL/TLS certificate validation code.
+FrankenCert generator is essentially a smart fuzzer for testing SSL/TLS certificate validation code.
 If you are a developer who is implementing any sort of SSL/TLS certificate validation code (either as part of a SSL/TLS library or an application), you can use the frankencert generator to auto-generate different test certificates involving complex corner cases.

-We have successfully used FrankenCerts to find serious vulnerabilities in GnuTLS, PolarSSL, CyaSSL, and MatrixSSL as described in the Oakland 2014 paper.
-We also found several how SSL/TLS implementations report errors back to the user.
+We have successfully used frankencerts to find serious vulnerabilities in GnuTLS, PolarSSL, CyaSSL, and MatrixSSL as described in the Oakland 2014 paper.
+We also found several discrepancies between how different SSL/TLS implementations report errors back to the user.
 For example, when presented with an expired, self-signed certificate, NSS, Chrome on Linux, and Safari reports that the certificate has expired but not that the issuer is invalid.

-###How does FrankenCert work?
+###How does frankencert work?
-The basic idea of FrankenCert is to take a bunch of certificates as seeds and use random mutations on different fields and extensions to creat new test certificates(frankencerts).
-Thus, FrankenCertS can help in systematically testing correctness of the certificate validation code.
+The basic idea of frankencert is to take a bunch of certificates as seeds and use random mutations on different fields and extensions to create new test certificates(frankencerts).
+Thus, frankencerts can help in systematically testing correctness of the certificate validation code.

 ###Installation & Usage
-- Install OpenSSL libraries and utilities  if you already haven not.
+- Install OpenSSL libraries and utilities if you don't have them already.

-- The frankencert generator needs a modified verison of PyOpenSSL.
+- The frankencert generator needs a modified version of PyOpenSSL.
    We have included the source for our modified version of PyOpenSSL.
-   You will need to install it in order to use the frankencert geneartor.
+   You will need to install it in order to use the frankencert generator.
    First, uninstall any other version of PyOpenSSL that you may have installed on your computer.
 Go to the `pyOpenSSL-0.13` directory and build/install PyOpenSSL by issuing `sudo python setup.py install`.